geminerald/bugzapp/README.md

 Thanks to the hundreds of nameless people on [Stack Overflow](https://stackoverflow.com/) who answered my questions posted to google.

-The Navbar elements were heavinly inspired by the [Dev Ed](https://github.com/developedbyed) [YouTube](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q) channel.
+The Navbar elements were inspired by the [Dev Ed](https://github.com/developedbyed) [YouTube](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q) channel.